gucsantana/mtg-collectron/README.md

 Certain sets, like 'Universes Within', load no cards.
 Not sure what I need to add to the syntax.

 Certain sets, like 'Lost Caverns of Ixalan', have weeeeeird numbering, and thus the displayed order is not the same as the numbered order.

+# Pages Deployment

+Run "npm run deploy".
+Branch gh-pages is set up to automatically publish to the Github pages when committed to.